-This workshop is offered by the West Kootenay Regional Arts Council (WKRAC) in partnership with Kootenay Gallery of Art, with the generous support of The Province of British Columbia.
+This event is being presented by the Nelson and District Arts Council, in partership with the West Kootenay Regional Arts Council (WKRAC) with the generous support of The Vancouver Foundation Community Response Fund.

 Are you involved with a Non Profit society, or know someone who is?

-The Pacific Legal Education and Outreach Society (PLEO) has launched a project to offer resources and mentorship during the transition period, to assist non-profit groups in various areas of the province with reviewing and updating their Constitution and Bylaws to become compliant with the new act.
+The Pacific Legal Education and Outreach Society (PLEO) developed a project to offer resources and mentorship during the transition period, to assist non-profit groups in various areas of the province with reviewing and updating their Constitution and Bylaws to become compliant with the new act.

-In The East and West Kootenay regions, two Society Act Transition Hubs have been created to help present the facilitated meetings and materials, and to help societies in their area better access these resources.
-These hubs are funded by the Trust and created in partnership with the West Kootenay Regional Arts Council, Selkirk College and College of the Rockies.
+In The East and West Kootenay regions, two Society Act Transition Hubs were created to help present the facilitated meetings and materials, and to help societies in their area better access these resources.
+These hubs were funded by the Trust and created in partnership with the West Kootenay Regional Arts Council, Selkirk College and College of the Rockies.

 Your society should have filed your transition application by November 28, 2018 to remain in good standing.
 If a society fails to complete the Transition Application by November 28, 2018 the Registrar may issue a Notice of Commencement of Dissolution as per Section 214 (1)(b) of the Act.
 For more information and resources regarding transition, please go to: http://lawfornonprofits.ca